- 1 Facts about material handling:-

 CLICK HERE FOR MECHANICAL HANDLING SAFETY

-The bridge of the bull-dog grip to come load side and U-bolt on shorter end of the rope, don’t tight the grips too much tight or too loose.
+The bridge of the bull-dog grip to come load side and U-bolt on the shorter end of the rope, don’t tight the grips too much tight or too loose.
 The clips shall be kept 6 dia of the rope apart.

 CLICK HERE FOR CRANE INSPECTION POINTS